Google’s Project Loon head is getting into nuclear power

 Apollo’s site ticks off other boxes as well, including emission-free production and inexpensive construction and operation.
 And, the site adds, “Because they’re inherently safe, Apollo Fusion power plants can be nestled in the communities they serve, to make power right where customers need it.”

 Again, likely an uphill sell, no matter how safe the new technology is stated to be.
-Still, Cassidy says that the company’s tech has already won over a few key players: namely, Larry Page and Sergey Brin, both of whom are reportedly “super enthusiastic” about Apollo’s work, though neither currently count themselves among backers of the company.Featured Image: James Marvin Phelps/Flickr
+Still, Cassidy says the company’s tech has already won over a few key players: namely, Larry Page and Sergey Brin, both of whom are reportedly “super enthusiastic” about Apollo’s work, though neither currently count themselves among backers of the company.Featured Image: James Marvin Phelps/Flickr

 0